 - A Therapist’s Top five Tips for Making the Most of Therapy

 - The Number One Killer of MacBooks, and How to Avoid It!The Number One Killer of MacBooks, and How to Avoid It!

-There are hundreds of other due diligence phases that a company must go through in order to ensure the owner and business are not considered “high-risk” for obtaining credit and financing.
-The more a business has in place to show that it is a real business the more likely a lender will grant credit to that company.
+There are hundreds of other due diligence phases that a company must go through to ensure the owner and business are not considered “high-risk” for obtaining credit and financing.
+The more a business has to show that it is a real business, the more likely a lender will grant credit to that company.

 Third, a company must build a business credit report separate from the owner’s personal credit.
-By working with trade credit, the single largest source of lending in the entire world, a small business can tap into limitless leverage for buying goods and services they need to start, run and grow the company.
-The beautiful thing about trade credit is in many cases it’s free money.
+By working with trade credit, the single largest lending source in the entire world, a small business can tap into limitless leverage for buying goods and services they need to start, run and grow the company.
+The beautiful thing about trade credit is, in many cases, it’s free money.
 If a vendor grants terms of net 30, a business owner has the ability to use the vendor’s goods or services for 30 days without interest before they need to pay the vendor.
-The other wonderful part of trade credit is that there are companies offering products and services small business owners need who will report the credit to a business credit bureau.
-The reporting of the trade line will create a business credit profile separate from the personal credit of the business owner.
-Eventually, the business will be able to access more and more credit under the business name only if it maintains a positive business credit score.
+The other wonderful part of trade credit is that companies offering products and services small business owners need to report the credit to a business credit bureau.
+The tradeline reporting will create a business credit profile separate from the business owner’s personal credit.
+Eventually, the business will access more and more credit under the business name only if it maintains a positive business credit score.

 This is the perfect example of the evolution of business financing.
-The company starts out as an idea, then the structure is put in place.
+The company starts as an idea; then, the structure is put in place.
 Next, the business becomes real with licenses and a sign outside the building.
 Next, the business creates an identity with the right message.
-Then the business obtains trade credit that separates the personal and business credit in order to obtain larger lines of unsecured credit.
-All of which is used to build the infrastructure of the business without maxing out all the available credit for the business or business owner.
-Last, the business has the ability to seek investors because it has done everything required to create the solid foundation.
+The business then obtains trade credit that separates the personal and business credit to obtain larger lines of unsecured credit.
+All of these are used to build the business’s infrastructure without maxing out all the available credit for the business or business owner.
+Last, the business has the ability to seek investors because it has done everything required to create a solid foundation.